Google

 http://en.wikipedia.org/wiki/Image:Camp_David.jpg

-1985 South Africa Mining Strike and Racial Violence
+8 Sept, 1985 South Africa Mining Strike

-8th September 1985 : Mine Owners in Johannesburg have fired 1,500 black workers for participating in a failed strike causing further increases in racial violence causing the deaths in the last week of 32 during the daily unrest and riots, and causing the rand to continue slipping in value during the last 12 months political unrest in the country due to it's apartheid policies.
+1985 : Mine Owners in Johannesburg have fired 1,500 black workers for participating in a failed strike causing further increases in racial violence causing the deaths in the last week of 32 during the daily unrest and riots, and causing the rand to continue slipping in value during the last 12 months political unrest in the country due to it's apartheid policies.

-1986 UK Nissan Car Factory
+8 Sept, 1986 Nissan Car Factory

-8th September 1986 : Nissan opens a factory in Sunderland, England as the first Japanese automobile factory in Europe
+September 8th, 1986 : Nissan opens a factory in Sunderland, England as the first Japanese automobile factory in Europe.

 Nissan Car Factory Sunderland, Tyne and Wear, United Kingdom Public Domain Photo